redstone-finance/redstone-docs/docs/smart-contract-devs/Data-Formatting-And-Processing.md

 ### Recommendations
 - Write smart contracts in a way where you do not need to request many data feeds in the same transaction.
--Approximately 3 required unique signers is our recommended balance to be secure and minimize gas costs.
+- Approximately 3 required unique signers is our recommended balance to be secure and minimize gas costs.

-## Benchmarks
+# Benchmarks

 You can check the benchmarks script and reports [here.](https://github.com/redstone-finance/redstone-oracles-monorepo/tree/main/packages/evm-connector/benchmarks)